Torrential rain and howling winds lash Hawaii as Hurricane Lane nears

-HONOLULU (Reuters) - Hurricane Lane spun through the Pacific toward Hawaii on Friday, losing power and slowing as it weakened to a Category 2 storm that brought raging surf, torrential rain and catastrophic flooding to the Big Island.
+HONOLULU (Reuters) - Hurricane Lane spun slowly through the Pacific toward Hawaii on Friday, losing power as it weakened to a Category 2 storm but still triggered raging surf, torrential rain and catastrophic flooding on the Big Island.

-It is forecast to pass to the west of the islands over the weekend, with hurricane conditions expected from Friday night over Maui and Oahu, the U.S. state’s most populous island, the National Weather Service said.
-Further north, a hurricane watch was in effect for Kauai.
+It is forecast to pass to the west of the islands over the weekend, with hurricane conditions expected over Maui and Oahu starting Friday night, the National Weather Service said.
+Further north, a tropical storm warning was in effect for Kauai.

-“If you’re in Hawaii, it’s critical that you heed the warnings of local officials and stay aware of your surroundings,” the head of the Federal Emergency Management Agency (FEMA), Brock Long, wrote on Twitter.
+“If you’re in Hawaii, it’s critical that you heed the warnings of local officials and stay aware of your surroundings,” Federal Emergency Management Agency (FEMA) Administrator Brock Long wrote on Twitter.

-More than 2 feet (60 cm) of rain had fallen on a couple of areas on the windward side of the Big Island, the weather service said, where peak gusts of up to 67 miles (108 km) per hour were recorded.
+More than 2 feet (60 cm) of rain had already fallen on a couple of areas on the windward side of the Big Island, the weather service said, and peak gusts of up to 67 miles (108 km) per hour were recorded.

-Flash floods and landslides closed some roads.
+There were no reports of injuries on the Hawaiian Islands, but flash floods and landslides closed some roads.

 Hawaii Governor David Ige said it was a very dangerous situation and urged people to avoid unnecessary travel.

-Evacuations were underway on parts of Molokai and Maui islands, and some social media users reported power outages.

-A fast-growing wildfire on Maui forced the evacuation of local residents and others who had sought safety at a storm shelter in Lahaina, where no rain was falling, officials said.
-One woman was hospitalized with burn injuries.
-The cause of the blaze was not immediately known.

-Australian tourist Nicole Paterson, 27, said her birthday plans were scuppered by the storm.
-She has been planning to snorkel with turtles on Oahu’s North Shore on Friday, and visit the Disney resort in Ko Olina, but both were shut.

-While Lane was downgraded on Friday to Category 2 on the Saffir-Simpson scale, it still packed maximum sustained winds of 105 mph (170 kph), the service said.
+While Lane was downgraded on Friday to Category 2 on the Saffir-Simpson scale, it still packed maximum sustained winds of 110 mph (175 kph), the service said.
 A Category 5 is the strongest hurricane on the Saffir-Simpson scale.

-As of 8 a.m.
-Hawaii time (2 p.m.
-EDT/1800 GMT), Lane was moving north at just 2 mph (3 kph) and was about 170 miles (274 km) south of state capital Honolulu, the weather service said.
+As of 5 a.m.
+Hawaii time (11 a.m.
+EDT/1500 GMT), Lane was moving north at 5 mph (7 kph) and was about 180 miles (290 km) south of state capital Honolulu, the weather service said.
 It was forecast to turn west on Saturday, lose some of its punch and move more quickly.

+Evacuations were underway on parts of Molokai and Maui islands, and some social media users reported power outages.

+A fast-growing wildfire on Maui forced the evacuation of local residents and others who had sought safety at a storm shelter in Lahaina, officials said.
+The cause of the blaze, which jumped a highway and was approaching a gas station, was not immediately known.

-The latest predictions from the weather service’s National Hurricane Center showed the eye of the storm glancing past Maui and several other islands on Friday on its way toward Oahu.
+The latest predictions from the weather service’s National Hurricane Center showed the eye of the storm glancing past Maui and several other islands later on Friday on its way to Oahu, the U.S. state’s most populous island.

 “We’re telling everybody to take the storm seriously, make your final preparations, and be prepared to ride out what is going to be a prolonged rain event,” said Andrew Pereira, communications director for Honolulu.